pekelund-dev/codex-test/README.md

 - Grants the runtime service account access to the receipt bucket and Firestore collection
 - Accepts an optional list of additional service accounts that should be allowed to invoke the processor (for example the Cloud Run web app)
 - Removes legacy Cloud Storage notifications from the receipt bucket so only authenticated callbacks from the web application reach the processor

+> ℹ️ The receipt processor loads its Gemini credentials from `AI_STUDIO_API_KEY`.
+Store the key in Secret Manager and reference it from the Cloud Run deployment so you can rotate credentials without rebuilding the container image.

 #### Teardown